 Globe Trade Centre S.A. (the "Company" or "GTC") and its subsidiaries ("GTC Group" or "the Group") are an international real-estate corporation.
 The Company was registered in Warsaw on 19 December 1996.
-The Company's registered office is in Warsaw, Poland at 17 Stycznia 45A Street.
+The Company's registered office is in Warsaw, Poland at 17 Stycznia 45a Street.
 The Company owns through subsidiaries, joint ventures and associates commercial and residential real estate companies with a focus on Poland, Budapest, Bucharest, and Belgrade.
 Additionally, the Company operates in Zagreb and Sofia.
 There is no seasonality in the business of the Group companies.

-The major shareholder of the Company is LSREF III GTC Investments B.V. ("LSREF III"), controlled by Lone Star, a global private equity firm, which held 287,516,755 shares or 61.13% of total share as of 30 June 2017.
+The major shareholder of the Company as of 30 June 2018 is LSREF III GTC Investments B.V. ("LSREF III"), controlled by Lone Star, a global private equity firm, which held 298,575,091 shares 61.75% of total share as of 30 June 2018.